 Honestly, there is only one real way to stop your dog from going into heat.
 While there are certain types of dog birth control that have at least some level of efficacy, the truth is that you’re going to need to get your dog spayed if you want to avoid these cycles.

 Spaying is actually good for your dog’s health.
 It helps to prevent a few types of cancer and can actually help her to avoid certain types of infection.
 If you’re not going to breed your dog, there’s really no reason to avoid this process.

 The Stages of the Heat Cycle

 If you aren’t going to get your dog spayed, you should start to familiarize yourself with the various stages of the heat cycle.
 This will give you a better chance to prepare and to keep your dog healthy.

 Proestrus is the beginning of the heat cycle, a stage in which your dog is not yet fertile.
-You’ll notice some physical changes and likely some discharge here, so get ready to spend some time cleaning up after your pet.
+You’ll notice some physical changes and likely some discharge here, so get ready to spend some time using a carpet cleaner to take care of the mess.
 There can be a fair bit of blood here as well, so you’ll need to train yourself not to panic.
 This stage will last a little over a week, at which time your dog will move into the fertile stage.

 If you don’t want your dog to get pregnant, you need to pay attention.
 Male dogs can smell when a female is in heat and most will do their best to mate with her.
 You’ll want to be extra careful at this time as well, as male dogs do get significantly more aggressive if they are near a female who is in estrus.

-Note that this is also a time when female dogs tend to turn into runners, so you’re definitely going to want to take a look into the proper kind of fencing for your dog before she gets here.
+Note that this is also a time when female dogs tend to turn into runners, so you’ll want to take a look into the proper fencing or an invisible dog fence for your pet before she gets here.